Are You a Musician?

 Share the talent you’ve worked so hard to develop!
-HEAV is launching an exciting music competition for convention attendees.
+HEAV is excited to once again hold our music competition for convention participants.

 The competition is open to any currently homeschooled student.